-Testing for PFAS in Drinking Water
+Testing for PFAS in Public Drinking Water Systems

 Per- and polyfluoroalkyl substances (PFAS) are man-made chemicals that have been widely used since the 1940s in consumer products and industrial applications.
 Due to their widespread use and persistence in the environment, most people in the United States have been exposed to some level of PFAS.
 There is evidence to suggest that continued exposure above specific levels to certain PFAS may lead to adverse health effects.